Knowing About the Sneaky Sales Techniques Used by Most Retailers Can Help You Save Money

-- Exclusive or Special Offers
+- Exclusive or Special Offers to Members Only

 - Guilt Trips

-- Payments versus Total Price
+- Payments Versus Total Cost

 - Fake Discounts